 Merit scholarships

 Merit scholarships are similar to academic scholarships because they can also be awarded to students who demonstrate academic excellence.
-However, merit scholarships are also given out to students who:
+However, merit scholarships may also go to students who:

 - Display athletic or artistic achievements